idjorgon/tf-test-poc/README.md

 ## Description

-The intention behind this poc repo is illustrative and its intent is to demonstrate some of the capabilities of the new terrafrom test framework.
+The intention of this poc repo is to demonstrate some of the capabilities of the new terrafrom test framework.
 It is not a comparative analysis in any way and does not make judgements vis-a-vis terratest or tf2 vs terrafrom test framework.

 We are provisioning a simple storage account in Azure and testing/asserting for variables validation and different storage account attributes.